 For US Residents only

-B-cell ALL is the most common form of pediatric leukemia.
+B-cell ALL is the most common form of pediatric leukemia in the United States.
 While many children with leukemia get better after their first treatment, some may not.

 About 20% of children with B-cell ALL will not have success with initial treatments.
 These children experience a relapse, which means their cancer has returned, or their cancer is refractory, which means it did not respond to treatment.